wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 #include <sycl/ext/intel/ac_types/ap_float_math.hpp>
 ```

-Additionally, you must use the flag `-qactypes` (Linux) / `/Qactypes` (Windows) in order to ensure that the headers are correctly included and that the compiler links against the necessary libraries for emulation support.
+Additionally, you must pass the flag `-qactypes` (Linux) / `/Qactypes` (Windows) to the `dpcpp` command when compiling your SYCL program in order to ensure that the headers are correctly included.
 Specify the flag to `dpcpp` if you are invoking `dpcpp` on the command line.
 The `CMake` file provided with this tutorial will do so automatically.

 You can easily convert your existing designs that use native floating-point types to use `ap_float`: simply switch the original type.
 For math functions, `ap_float` has the "ihc_" prefix, you can simply switch your math functions accordingly, e.g. `sin(x)` should be changed to `ihc_sin(x)` for `ap_float`.

 After the migration, you can use the area report to examine the area improvement of your design.
 In general, the line structure of the area report does not change.
 For example, instead of seeing a `X bit floating-point multiply` on the old design, the source line for the changed design would show `fpga.vpfp.mul`.

 You should confirm that the area used for the operation has indeed decreased from a Quartus compile.
-You should also make sure that the result of your design still meets your accuracy expectations through simulation.

 ## Overview of Common Use Cases for `ap_float`